JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/CommunicationsSignoff.md

 ## CONSTRAINTS ON THE SUBSYSTEM
 Constraints on the subsystem are as follows for 4G LTE configuration:
 1. The component must be able to utilize 4G LTE telecommunication.
-This is the chosen method of accessing the Internet due to its coverage and support in place.
+This is the chosen method of accessing the Internet for users needing its coverage.
 2. The component must have support for a Subscriber Identity Module card (SIM).
 3. Price for this component should remain under $100 as end-users only have a budget of $300.
 Recurring costs per month should be $10 or lower.
 Allocating 1/3 of the budget is from estimating the costs of other subsystems and viewing prices of available options that satisfy the functions.
-4. For receiving data from the Microcontroller subsystem, Universal Asynchronous Receiver/Transmitter (UART) as standards for hardware communication will need to be achievable [2] [3].
+4. For receiving data from the Microcontroller subsystem, Universal Asynchronous Receiver/Transmitter (UART) as standards for hardware communication will need to be achievable with at least 2 UART pins [2] [3].
 5. This project aims for replicability, so a board that remains relevant and available is a key part.
 The manufacturer needs to be a reputable and safe choice.
 A stable and reputable manufacturer is assumed to remain in business for years to come and continue producing the chosen board.
 Public and customer reviews will be used to gauge manufacturer reputability while board production history will be used to gauge product longevity.

 Constraints on the subsystem are as follows for Wi-Fi configuration:
 1. The component must have support for connecting to an already established Wi-Fi network for Internet access.
 2. Price for this component should remain under $100 as end-users only have a budget of $300.
 Allocating 1/3 of the budget is from estimating the costs of other subsystems and viewing prices of available options that satisfy the functions.
-3. For receiving data from the Microcontroller subsystem, Universal Asynchronous Receiver/Transmitter (UART) as standards for hardware communication will need to be achievable [2] [3].
+3. For receiving data from the Microcontroller subsystem, Universal Asynchronous Receiver/Transmitter (UART) as standards for hardware communication will need to be achievable with at least 2 UART pins [2] [3].
 4. This project aims for replicability, so a board that remains relevant and available is a key part.
 The manufacturer needs to be a reputable and safe choice.
 A stable and reputable manufacturer is assumed to remain in business for years to come and continue producing the chosen board.
 Public and customer reviews will be used to gauge manufacturer reputability while board production history will be used to gauge product longevity.

 ## BUILDABLES OF SUBSYSTEM
 The only connections made are 2 UART connections to the Microcontroller subsystem.
 “Timers” refers to physical or software timers that act as a "Watchdog" to prevent the system from hanging on a bad or failed connection.
 Once a timer is triggered, an interrupt should start and take over to see what is taking so long.
-It will then close the connection and return to the loop to try again.
+It will then close the connection and return to the loop to wait for another attempt.
 ![Psued-Code_Comm](https://github.com/JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/blob/main/Documentation/Images/Psuedo-code_Comm.JPG)

 ## ANALYSIS OF CHOSEN COMPONENT(S)